section-engineering-education/engineering-education/articles/how-to-prepare-for-coding-interviews/index.md

 The interviewer will ask questions about your work experience( if any), projects, skills, etc., and anything else you may have on your resume.
 Make sure you know everything that is in your resume thoroughly.
 [Overleaf](https://www.overleaf.com/) is an excellent site for awesome resume templates.

-`Tip: Don't lie on your resume.
+*Tip: Don't lie on your resume.
 If the interviewer asks you a question that you aren't able to answer, he/she will know that you have lied on your resume, and that will deduct a lot of points from your score.
-[This](https://www.jobscan.co/resume-writing-guide) is an amazing article on how to write an attractive resume`.
+[This](https://www.jobscan.co/resume-writing-guide) is an amazing article on how to write an attractive resume.*

 In face-to-face interviews, the interviewer wants to understand how you think and arrive at a solution to the given problem.
 Therefore, it's always good to "think out loud" and communicate with the interviewer.
 Convey your thought process to the interviewer and let him/her know how you are approaching the problem.